vfarcic/java-8-exercises/README.md

 Prepare project for your favorite IDE
 ===================================
 Use gradle to import dependencies and create ide-specific project files.
-Gralde wrapper scripts are included (no need to download anything new)
+Gradle wrapper scripts are included (no need to download anything new)
 ```
 ./gradlew eclipse   # Eclipse
 ./gradlew idea      # IntelliJ IDEA